-These are things that make the company better - more profitable and a better place to work.
+Value-added activities or contributions most often produce measurable results for your company.
+These are things that make the company better, more profitable, and a nicer place to work.

 Often people only think about making money, but saving money can be just as valuable, if not more so.
 While salespeople go out and make money, an HR person can add value by reducing turnover, which saves a fortune.
 An accountant can save money by implementing an internal audit that catches errors before they cause problems.

 Lots of customers are customers of habit, and a competitor can break that habit by offering a sale or a nice perk.
 Awed customers don't let competitors in the door (or in the case of retail, don't go into the doors themselves).
 This is not just about meeting customer needs, it's going above and beyond to make sure the customer is satisfied.

 Have you ever had a job where there was a long, tedious process to produce a monthly report?
 Everyone hates things like that.
 What if you could reduce the time needed to get this report done?
 What if you automated it?
 Everyone would sing your praises forever.

 Employees who have an identifiable, noteworthy value add impact on their organization are eligible for pay raises, promotions, recognition, and appreciation.
 When you ask your boss for a promotion or a pay raise, mention these value-added accomplishments specifically.